Planning & Zoning

 The Town of Pinedale has adopted IBC 2012.

-Can I hook to town water and sewer?
+Can I connect to Town water and sewer?

-Properties inside the town boundary can hook to water and sewer.
-Properties outside the town boundary in the county can only hook to water and sewer if annexed into the town, unless there is an existing service agreement.
-Properties directly abutting the town boundary are the only parcels eligible for annexation.
-Please contact Engineering and Zoning if you would like to discuss the feasibility of annexation.
+Properties inside the Town boundary can hook to water and sewer.
+Properties outside the Town boundary in the county can only hook to water and sewer if annexed into the Town, unless there is an existing service agreement.
+Properties directly abutting the Town boundary are the only parcels eligible for annexation.
+Please contact the Planning and Zoning Department if you would like to discuss the feasibility of annexation.

-What are the design loads for Pinedale (snow, wind)?
+What are the design loads for snow and wind in Pinedale?

 The Town of Pinedale has not adopted official figures for these items.
 It is up to the design professional to come up with the appropriate figure by consulting local climate information and using the appropriate load calculations.
 The ASCE 7.2 manual contains some information.

-85 pounds per sq ft is a figure that is commonly used in town for snow loads.
-It is important to note, this number is NOT an official recommendation.
-There are several factors that prohibit the town from establishing a snow load value that would be satisfactory for all buildings and locations in Pinedale.
+85 pounds per sq ft is a figure that is commonly used in Town for snow loads.
+It is important to note that this number is NOT an official recommendation.
+There are several factors that prohibit the Town from establishing a snow load value that would be satisfactory for all buildings and locations in Pinedale.